Sade Robinson remembered as a 'kind soul' at memorial service in Milwaukee

 On the day that Sade Robinson would have turned 20 years old, she was eulogized at a public memorial Friday, remembered as a "remarkable" young woman who touched many different parts of the community.

 The criminal justice student at Milwaukee Area Technical College was set to graduate next weekend.
-A milestone moment for her family that won't happen after she was murdered and dismembered following a first date.
+That milestone moment for her family won't happen after she was murdered and dismembered following a first date.

 Prosecutors say 33-year-old Maxwell Anderson is responsible for her gruesome death.
 After a short night out, the local bartender and Robinson went back to his house where he killed her, dismembered her body and disposed of the body parts across Milwaukee County, according to prosecutors.
 He pleaded not guilty to the charges and remains in custody on $5 million bail.
 The next hearing is scheduled for May 16.